kyma-incubator/compass/docs/compass/03-tenant-synchronization.md

 ```

 `eventData` field contains escaped JSON string, with following fields that can be configured in values overrides:
-- `id` - unique id of tenant
+- `$id` - unique id of tenant
-- `name` - name of tenant
+- `$name` - name of tenant
-- `discriminator` - optional field that can be used to distinguish different types of tenants
+- `$discriminator` - optional field that can be used to distinguish different types of tenants

 #### Tenant deletion endpoint